samdark/yii2-cookbook/book/response-formats.md

 }
 ```

-(Notice that you'll get an exception if response format is not set).
+**Note**: you'll get an exception if response format is not set.

-As I've said before, we can return objects too.
+As we already know, we can return objects too.

 ```php
 public function actionView($id)